kej715/DtCyber/README.md

 by CDC for its Cyber 170 series supercomputers.
 - [NOS1.3](NOS1.3) : the NOS 1.3 operating system and a corresponding version of
 PLATO.
+- [HUSTLER](HUSTLER) : a derivative of the SCOPE operating system implemented and originally deployed at Michigan State University.

 Visit the [doc](doc) directory to find the somewhat outdated *Basic Operation* guide for *DtCyber*.
 This guide is oriented toward operation of an older version of the